project-chip/matter.js/packages/matter-node.js/README.md

 * -on: the command to run when the device is turned on (see example above)
 * -off: the command to run when the device is turned off (see example above)

+The following parameters are available:
+* -announceinterface: limit mdns announcements to the provided network interface, e.g. "en0" (default: all interfaces available)
+* -port: the port to listen on fot the device (default: 5540)

 **Experimental**

 To run from the build files: